zombiemaker/learning-path-full-stack-cloud-native-software-developer/docs/develop-software-to-run-on-edge-compute-platforms.md

-# Distribute Computing To The Edge
+# Develop Software To Run On Edge Compute Platforms

 ## Sub-Topics